Great Smoky Mountains Parkway: Route description

 Entering Pigeon Forge, the NPS corridor ends and the route widens to six lanes.
-A short distance later is an intersection with SR 448, which serves as an alternative route to the parkway between Pigeon Forge and Sevierville.
+A short distance later is an intersection with SR 449, which serves as an alternative route to the parkway between Pigeon Forge and Sevierville.
 A short distance beyond this point, US 321 splits off to the east, heading towards Maryville.

-Upon entering Sevierville, the parkway splits into an east and west branch, which together encircle the business district of Sevierville, as well as a spur in both directions along U.S. 411.
+Upon entering Sevierville, the parkway splits into an east and west branch, which together encircle the business district of Sevierville, as well as a spur in both directions along US 411.
 Northbound traffic is directed along the east branch, which contains three northbound lanes and one southbound lane, and southbound traffic along the west branch, which contains three southbound lanes and one northbound lane.
 In this split section, both north and southbound lanes intersect with US 411, where US 441 splits of into a concurrency with US 411 to the east.
 At this intersection, the parkway becomes part of SR 66, and is known as Winfield Dunn Parkway.

 The parkway continues north for several more miles through a less-developed area, before reaching an intersection with SR 139.
-A few miles later, the parkway reaches its northern terminus at the Exit 407 diverging diamond interchange with Interstate 40 in the community of Kodak.
+A few miles later, the parkway reaches its northern terminus at exit 407, a diverging diamond interchange with I-40 in the community of Kodak.
 The route continues to the north as a county-maintained surface street, and SR 66 splits off onto an unsigned concurrency with I-40 to the east.

 Christmas displays

 Within the towns, the road is decorated with Christmas lights all winter.
-As a six-lane divided highway through Pigeon Forge, very tall multi-fixture street lights in the median are decorated with white LED snowflakes that "fall" down the poles.
+As a six-lane divided highway through Pigeon Forge, very tall multi-fixture street lights in the median are decorated with white LED snowflakes that fall down the poles.
 In Gatlinburg, white LED deciduous trees sprout from the lampposts, in addition to other displays, such as the large one that stretches across the road at the town's northern entrance.
 In Sevierville, the traditional and much brighter snowflake light sculptures are still in use.